karai17/Simple-Tiled-Implementation/README.md

 ```

+Requirements
+--
+This library requires LÖVE 0.9.1 and Tiled 0.10.0.
+If you are updating from an older version of Tiled, please re-export your Lua map files.

 License
 --
 This code is licensed under the [**MIT Open Source License**][MIT].
 Check out the LICENSE file for more information.